Azure/c-pal/win32/devdoc/threadpool_win32.md

 ```c
 MOCKABLE_FUNCTION(, void, threadpool_close, THANDLE(THREADPOOL), threadpool);
 ```
-Note: threadpool_close will be deprecated and threadpool_dispose will perform additional tasks of threadpool_close.
-This function will exist until all the libraries calling this API are modified to use only threadpool_create.
+Note: `threadpool_close` will be deprecated and threadpool_dispose will perform additional tasks of `threadpool_close`.
+This function will exist until all the libraries calling this API are modified to use only `threadpool_create`.
 `threadpool_close` closes an open `threadpool`.

-[Will be moved to threadpool_dispose.]
 **SRS_THREADPOOL_WIN32_01_016: [** If `threadpool` is `NULL`, `threadpool_close` shall return. **]**

-[Will be moved to threadpool_dispose.]
 **SRS_THREADPOOL_WIN32_01_017: [** Otherwise, `threadpool_close` shall switch the state to CLOSING. **]**

-[Will be moved to threadpool_dispose.]
 **SRS_THREADPOOL_WIN32_01_030: [** `threadpool_close` shall wait for any executing callbacks by calling `CloseThreadpoolCleanupGroupMembers`, passing `FALSE` as `fCancelPendingCallbacks`. **]**

-[Will be moved to threadpool_dispose.]
 **SRS_THREADPOOL_WIN32_01_032: [** `threadpool_close` shall close the threadpool cleanup group by calling `CloseThreadpoolCleanupGroup`. **]**

-[Will be moved to threadpool_dispose.]
 **SRS_THREADPOOL_WIN32_01_033: [** `threadpool_close` shall destroy the thread pool environment created in `threadpool_open`. **]**

-[Will be deprecated.]
 **SRS_THREADPOOL_WIN32_01_019: [** If `threadpool` is not OPEN, `threadpool_close` shall return. **]**

 ### threadpool_schedule_work